 - "A parallel computer is a set of processors that are able to work cooperatively to solve a computational problem."
-(Foster 1995) - Typical solution not only in computer science - Building construction, car manufacturing, every larger company - Some problems always benefit from faster processing - Simulation and modeling (climate, earthquakes, airplane design, ...) - Data mining - Transaction processing - Sequential programming was the primary choice so far - Easy to understand, huge variety of programming languages
+(Foster 1995) - Typical solution not only in computer science - Building construction, car manufacturing, every larger company - Some problems always benefit from faster processing - Simulation and modeling (climate, earthquakes, airplane design, ...), Data mining, transaction processing - Sequential code is history

+Easy to understand, huge variety of programming languages - and now ?